After the first Flashback piece of the season back at the Tour Down Under, this one looks at the all Mapei-GB podium of the 1996 Paris-Roubaix.

 Gianluca Bortolami went on to win a monument in his own right – winning the 2001 Tour of Flanders.
 This was the obvious highlight of his career, along with winning the Road World Cup in 1994.
 In 2004 he was named as part of the Conconi moral judgement that said he doped whilst riding for Mapei.

 Andrea Tafi was more successful with 3 monuments ending up on his palmares after this race.
 He won Il Lombardia later on in 1996, Paris-Roubaix in 1999 and the Tour of Flanders in 2002.
 Tafi hit the news again in 2019.
 He attempted to get into a team that would be riding Paris Roubaix this season.
-It was is a long shot as Tafi is 52 years old.
+It’s a long shot as Tafi is 52 years old.
 Although, it came out that he’d found a team but that team didn’t receive a wildcard entry.
 So Tafi won’t be on the start line.
 Tafi was on the French Senate’s 2013 list of re-tested 1998 Tour de France samples that showed as EPO positive.